rabbirahat/sliding-window-protocol-simulation/README.md

 **2. SlidingWindowServer:**
 - Simulates the server's functionality.
-- Tracks the next expected frame and provides acknowledgment.
+- Tracks the next expected frame and provides acknowledgement.

 **3. SlidingWindowClient:**
 - Simulates the client's functionality.